mohsen12999/myCheatSheets/JavaScript/ReactJs.md

 ### use context

-- if you need 1 context can use contextType:
+- if you need 1 context in class component can use contextType:

 ```js
 class MyComponent extends React.Component {